dailystory/docs/articles/changelog/2020/september.md

 * Updates for responsive UX
 * Remove old log redirect url
 * Allow for ranged searchs of 0 to include null when only using from
+* Add support or formatting friendly location
+* Refactor GetNewLeads to GetInboundLeads
+* New apis for leads
+* Improve performance of home page

 ## September 2, 2020
 * Increase weight for bad url and some words in sms scoring tool